sjung-stat/Coursera-R-Programming/README.md

-# This Course Covers How To Use R For Effective Data Analysis
+# Using R For Effective Data Analysis